MicrosoftDocs/dynamics-365-project-operations/articles/sales/manage-multiple-customers-quote.md

 ---
 title: Manage multiple customers on a project-based quote
 description: This article provides information about working on quotes that involve multiple customers who will fund the project.
-author: rumant
+author: poojafandan
-ms.date: 10/01/2020
+ms.date: 06/07/2024
-ms.topic: article
+ms.topic: conceptual
+ms.custom:
+  - bap-template
 ms.reviewer: johnmichalak
-ms.author: rumant
+ms.author: poojafandan
 ---

 # Manage multiple customers on a project-based quote